NCAA awards Minnesota three more Frozen Fours but no wrestling championships

 Wendy Blackshaw is the president and CEO of the new MNSE organization that she started in June.
 Vikings vice president Lester Bagley said the NFL team is “all-in” on the new effort.

 Blackshaw described the new nonprofit as having a “shared services” model where the cities use their collective resources to make unified sales requests to leagues and events.
-Then once the bid is won, Blackshaw said MNSE will create a local organizing committee as they already have done for the women’s basketball Final Four in 2022.
+Then once the bid is won, Blackshaw said MNSE will create a local organizing committee as it has already done for the women’s basketball Final Four in 2022.

 Blackshaw has experience in the arena; she was the vice president of marketing and sales for Super Bowl LII in 2018, responsible for raising more than $53 million in corporate donations.